yenrab/BEAM_SEMP/README.md

 - **Whitelist is authoritative.** `any` is allowed but weaker—prefer explicit per-module function allowlists.
 Missing PEMs in the whitelist are ignored (with warnings).
 Keep `priv/trust_whitelist.config` under the **host app’s** `priv/`.

 - **Suspicion/quarantine tuning.** Increments on protocol violations, forbidden/denied MFAs, timeouts, user code errors.
 Decrements on successful permitted requests.
 Exceeding the limit sets `quarantined` and deletes the token and quarenteens the requester.
+Quarenteened peers require an out-of-system reset.

 - **Operational hardening.** Use per-connection timeouts, accept backoff on errors, and consider connection rate limiting.
 Ensure ETS tables are created with read/write concurrency flags and appropriate privacy (whitelist read-only to normal processes).